Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 85 **Good things ahead!**
-- DAY: Tuesday, i woke up and went to food pantry, class, and work..
+- DAY: Tuesday, i woke up and went to work, lunch , class, library and made dinner..
 Had a productive day! :)

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!